Aden Young: Career

+In 2023 he appeared in Christian Sparkes's thriller drama The King Tide as Beau, a doctor left essentially irrelevant after a child with mystical healing powers turns up in a village.

 Personal life

 Young has two sons, Dutch (born 2007) and Chester (born 2011), with his longtime partner, Australian singer-songwriter-musician-actress Loene Carmen.
 They married in Zebulon, Georgia while filming season 2 of Rectify in 2014.

 A portrait of Young by artist James Powditch was a 2008 Archibald Prize finalist.
 Young also appears in Powditch's 2012 work Berserk Warriors.